“Documenting my academic writing workflow and how to improve it”, or, “How I learned to stop worrying and love text files”.

 One might also dilate on one’s themes through sphinxtr, the “Sphinx Thesis Resource”, which is similar but thesis-oriented and better suited to longer passages.

-Writing papers, especially collaboratively, is a whole other story; you need better media management and citations etc. And you need to work with collaborators of different technical expertise levels, and various quirky workflows.
+Writing papers, especially collaboratively, is a whole other story; you need better media management and citations etc. You might want to try a scientific notebook such as jupyter, knitr etc, which will generate the requisite diagrams etc. But if plain LaTeX writing is what you want… And you need to work with collaborators of different technical expertise levels, and various quirky workflows…

 ShareLaTeX is an open source online collaborative article editor.
 They also have a hosted version.